 WHAT TO DO IF YOU WITNESS OR ARE SUBJECTED TO UNACCEPTABLE BEHAVIOR

-This Code of Conduct is the product of the SS's commitment to create and nurture a welcoming, respectful, and collaborative community, and we thank our Participants for sharing our commitment.
+This Code of Conduct is the product of the Scottish Summit's commitment to create and nurture a welcoming, respectful, and collaborative community, and we thank our Participants for sharing our commitment.
 The framework of this Code of Conduct was inspired by the Open Source Bridge Code of Conduct, released under a Creative Commons Attribution-ShareAlike license, and the Google Anti-Harassment Policy, licensed under the Creative Commons Zero License.

 Who we are